Prompt Architecture Determines Reasoning Quality: A Variable Isolation Study on the Car Wash Problem: Methodology

 All trials used \texttt{claude-sonnet-4-5-20250929} via the Anthropic Python SDK.
 This version was chosen for consistency with the ryan-allen/car-wash-evals baseline.
 Hyperparameters were fixed: \texttt{max\_tokens} at 512, temperature at 0.7.
 We chose 0.7 rather than 0 because deterministic decoding would collapse results toward binary outcomes, making per-layer contributions impossible to distinguish.
 The variance introduced by temperature 0.7 across 20 runs lets us measure probabilistic pass rates.

 The prompt was modified from the original Mastodon question (50 meters) to 100 meters: ``I want to wash my car.
 The car wash is 100 meters away.
 Should I walk or drive?''
 This follows the ryan-allen/car-wash-evals benchmark.
-The increased distance makes the surface-level heuristic (``it's close, just walk'') more tempting, which means correct answers require stronger implicit reasoning to override it.
+At 100 meters, the distance is more ambiguous than 50 meters, which may make ``drive'' slightly more intuitive and the task slightly easier than the original (see Limitations).
+Despite this, all baseline conditions without structured reasoning still defaulted to ``walk,'' suggesting that distance alone does not trigger correct implicit reasoning.

 For any trial that failed or produced an ambiguous result, a challenge prompt was given: ``How will I get my car washed if I am walking?''
 This measures self-correction capability, which we report as Recovery Rate.